 Ideas matter.
-Concepts such as race, progress, and evil have inspired social movements, shaped political systems, and dramatically influenced the lives of individuals.
-Others, like religious tolerance, voting rights, and wilderness preservation play an important role in contemporary debates in the United States.
+Concepts such as race, progress, and equality have inspired social movements, shaped political systems, and dramatically influenced the lives of individuals.
+Others, like gender identity, universal basic income, and historical memory play an important role in contemporary debates in the United States.
 All of these ideas are contested, and they have a real power to change lives, for better and for worse.
 In this one-unit class we will examine these dangerous ideas.
 Each week, a faculty member from a different department in the humanities and arts will explore a concept that has shaped human experience across time and space.
 Some weeks will have short reading assignments, but you are not required to purchase any materials.